 At the base of Mt.
 Fuji is the Fuji Five Lakes, named such for the five lakes in the area surrounding Mt.
 Fuji.
+They’re a great place to visit if you are looking to enjoy the great mountain without actually climbing Mt.
+Fuji.
 The most famous and easily accessible of the lakes is Lake Kawaguchiko.
 The many things to do there plus the great views of Mt.
 Fuji makes it a great day trip from Tokyo.
 Check out this comprehensive Lake Kawaguchiko day trip itinerary for all the great things to do there!

 Disclaimer: This post contains affiliate links.
 Find more information about affiliate links on our policy page.

 - Self-Guided Kawaguchiko Itinerary

 Guided Kawaguchiko Day Trips